Preparing for your hospital stay

 When you arrive at hospital, you will need to go to the location outlined in the letter sent to you for your appointment and the staff will check you in and deal with all your paperwork.

 Once you are in hospital, your visitors will be welcome during the appropriate visiting times.
-All patients have access to bedside TV and telephone services (charges may apply), and advice on the use of mobile phones will be given by our staff, depending where you are in the hospital.
+Some bed have access to bedside TV and telephone services (charges may apply), and advice on the use of mobile phones will be given by our staff, depending where you are in the hospital.
 You will also be given a menu card to choose your meals from.

 What to bring with you